-There is no vacation as full of experiences and freedom as one driving holiday!
+There is no vacation as full of experiences and freedom as one roadtrip!
 It's just a matter of jumping into the car and heading out on the wide roads and taking the day as it comes without demands and obligations.
 Or is it really like that?
-Sure, you can drive without planning a single stop, but if you want to make the most of your vacation with the least amount of stress and hassle during the trip, I have a few tricks that can actually make a driving vacation a pleasure—because whole the family!
+Sure, you can drive without planning a single stop, but if you want to make the most of your vacation with the least amount of stress and hassle during the trip, I have a few tricks that can actually make a road trip a pleasure—because whole the family!

-1. Print a map on paper and start drawing your driving holiday
+1. Print a map on paper and start drawing your road trip

 I'm also a fan of classic travel guide books, please First Class/DK Eyewitness and Lonely Planet.
 First Class for pictures and Lonely Planet for details once I've set the plan.